diodesign/diodesign.github.io/legal.md

 This website includes a [HTML minifier](https://jch.penibelst.de/) copyright &copy; Anatol Broder.
 Used under license.

-All other [code and data](https://github.com/diodesign/diodesign.github.io) for this website is copyright &copy; Chris Williams and contributors.
+All other [code and data](https://github.com/diodesign/diodesign.github.io) for this website is copyright &copy; [its contributors](/about/).
 Some rights reserved.
 This content is made available under the Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License [defined here](https://creativecommons.org/licenses/by-nc-sa/4.0/).

+This website also links to projects that are distributed under their own licenses and terms of use.
+See those individual projects for more details.

 ## Privacy statement

-This website is hosted by GitHub, which collects and processes some data supplied by visitors, such as their IP addresses.
+The dio design program is hosted by GitHub, which collects and processes some data supplied by visitors, such as their IP addresses.
 See GitHub's [privacy statement](https://docs.github.com/en/site-policy/privacy-policies/github-privacy-statement) for more information on what data is collected and how it is used.

 This website does not otherwise use cookies or trackers, nor collects, sells, or processes visitors' personal information.